sruthy23/Telangana-Government-Tourism-Department/README.md

 # Telangana-Government-Tourism-Department

-This project is a part of codebasics' resume challenge number 5.
+This project is based on codebasics' resume challenge number 5.

 The brief for the challenge is as follows -->